1coderookie/Klipper4Kobra2series/Kobra2Plus/README.md

 # Files for the KOBRA 2 PLUS

 Unfortunately it's not (yet) possible to flash a native Klipper to the **Kobra 2 Plus**, so I can't offer any files here yet.
-As soon as I'll come around a working solution, you'll find the files here then.
+As soon as I'll come across a working solution, you'll find the files here then.

 However, if you own a **Kobra 2 Plus**, you might want to check out my comprehensive infosite about it: [Kobra2Plus Insights](https://1coderookie.github.io/Kobra2PlusInsights/)
 You'll find many specific information as well as some general kind of information.